 Clare’s Stores, iHeart Communication and Revlon, among others, followed suit, and so after a collective jaw drop, lenders (and their lawyers) began to take a hard look at the covenant structures in their credit facilities.

 Faced with the impending maturity of their notes, an oversized debt structure and poor results in an ailing retail market, J.Crew desperately needed to find value in the company.
 The negative covenant limiting investments in subsidiaries was not unusual or particularly borrower-friendly.
 There is a general prohibition on investments by loan parties in restricted subsidiaries; restricted subsidiaries are subject to the covenants of the loan agreement, whereas unrestricted subsidiaries are not.
-J.Crew included three frequently found carve-outs to this.
+J.Crew included three frequently used carve-outs to this.

 Taking advantage of the first two baskets, J.Crew transferred a 72.04% interest (worth US$250 million) in its trademarks to a Restricted Subsidiary named J.Crew Cayman.
 Then, taking advantage of the third basket, J.Crew Cayman transferred the interest to J.Crew Brand Holdings, LLC, an unrestricted subsidiary.
 Although not litigated, there is question as to whether the intellectual property transferred was the proceeds of a financing.
 The intellectual property, now held by an unrestricted subsidiary and no longer subject to the security interest of the lenders under the credit agreement, was then licensed back to the J.Crew companies so they could continue to use the trademarks in operations.
 J.Crew then used the trademarks to collateralize new notes offered in exchange for the unsecured PIK notes.